thejqs/doe/README.md

 The gender pronoun there is intentional.
 This was written with someone in mind.

 That's why this is called Arthur.
 Arthur Piantadosi was my grandfather, although I called him Doe.
 Just so happens he was a sound man.

+IMDB's records are limited.
+Movie credits used to only credit the sound department or the department head rather than the crew members themselves.
+This is a project that could be updated later should I get access to, say, old studio payroll records that can show me what specifically my grandfather worked on that's not reflected here.
+Meantime, this is what I can do.